Course Coordinator:Cade Bonar (email@example.com) School:School of Education and Tertiary Access

 |Week 10||Online Assignment Submission with plagiarism check|

-The goal of this task is for you to demonstrate your capacity to design a sequence of lessons and to teach a lesson segment in the Arts to Year 7 -10 students.
+The goal of this task is for you to demonstrate your capacity to design a sequence of lessons in your Arts discipline for Year 9-10 students.

 This task involves designing and planning an engaging sequence of three 70-minute lessons for a Year 9/10 class including a rationale for the approach you have taken.
-You will be given a scenario, which includes information about prior learning and achievement results of the students.
-The lessons should be planned to: - Embed Aboriginal and Torres Strait Islander perspectives, using appropriate protocols for your discipline; - Meet the needs of a diverse range of learners and provide opportunities for all students to succeed; - Include at least one literacy and one numeracy activity within the lesson plans; and - Incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.
-These lesson plans should be consecutive, and should include activities that are organised sequentially and ensure a balance between Making and Responding.
-Your rationale (1000 words) should justify your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings and the curriculum documents.
+The lessons should be planned as so they: • embed Aboriginal and Torres Strait Islander perspectives, using appropriate protocols for your discipline; • meet the needs of a diverse range of learners and provide opportunities for all students to succeed; • include meaningful links to literacy and numeracy within the lesson plans; • include opportunities for formative assessment; and • incorporate effective and safe use of ICT relevant to the Arts learning activities you have devised.
+These lesson plans are to be consecutive, should include activities that are organised sequentially, draw upon a range of pedagogical approaches, and ensure a balance between making and responding.
+You will also provide a rationale justifying your choices of pedagogy, curriculum content, assessment and resources, and should include references to the course readings and the curriculum documents.

 |All - Assessment Task 3:Journal of professional learning and reflection|

-The goal of this task is to enable you to examine and reflect on your development as an inspiring teacher of the Arts to students in Years 7 - 10.
+The goal of this task is to enable you to examine and reflect on your development as a teacher of the Arts to students in Years 7-10.